 Individuals Who May Help Areas of Responsibility

 Associate Dean of Student Affairs - Communications with staff

 and Career Development -Basic service issues

 - Environmental issues, which may include questions about diversity and inclusion

 - Respectful treatment among community members

 - Financial Aid

 - Registration

 - Student Business Office

 - Tuition and billing

 - Facilities needs

 - Safety and security

 Academic Advisor - Academic performance

 - Academic progress

 - Evaluation issues (excluding grades)

 - Unethical behavior

 - Fear of retaliation

 - Comprehensive exams/preliminary exams/proficiency reviews

 - Classroom statements of prejudice

 - Issues of culture, diversity, and inclusion

-President or - Discrimination
+President or - Discrimination 3

-Human Resources Officer - Harassment
+Human Resources Officer - Harassment 4

-Dean of the Faculty - Problem solving, including problems that aren't getting solved
+Dean of the Faculty 2 - Problem solving, including problems that aren't getting solved

-- - Communication regarding problems
+• - Communication regarding problems

 - Finding answers to complex or difficult questions

 - Facilitating difficult conversations

-1 If the person with whom the student is having difficulty is the Associate Dean of Career Development and Academic Affairs, contact instead the President

-- 1. If the person with whom the student is having difficulty is the Associate Dean of Career Development and Academic Affairs, contact instead the President. - 2.
+- If the person with whom the student is having difficulty is the Associate Dean of Career Development and Academic Affairs, contact instead the President. - 2.
 Any student may contact the Dean of the Faculty. - 3.
 Issues regarding discrimination can also be reported to the Office of Civil Rights of the U.S. Department of Education, or the California Department of Fair Employment and Housing. - 4.
 Harassment complaints can also be made to the President or Dean of the Faculty.